ElChupar/ShareworksAssessment/README.md

 # Shareworks Interview Technical Assessment

 ## Description
 I assume that Shareworks is interviewing multiple candidates for their data team, so I wanted to do something beyond what was asked.
-Please read below to understand the process I followed to complete this assessment, and/or watch the video I made to show my work (PENDING URL).
+Please read below to understand the process I followed to complete this assessment, and/or watch the video I made to show my work (https://youtu.be/TFIjQl53bLE).
 * I used R to request data from the API (https://511.alberta.ca/help/endpoint/winterroads).
 * I wrote a new MS Access Database file.
 * I created a semi-normalized database schema (this is because an ERD will have fewer rows compared to a single view file such as a csv).